 How to make easy peel hard boiled eggs?
 The secret is using old eggs.
 The closer they are to their “use by” date, the easier it will be to peel them.

-The Internet is filled with methods and tips for making perfect easy peel hard boiled eggs.
-Although I still end up with the occasional misshapen eggs, for the most part, I have found that this is the method that works best for me.
+The Internet is filled with methods and tips for making this task easier.
+Over the years, I’ve tried many of these methods.
+And although I still end up with the occasional misshapen eggs, for the most part, I have found the method that works best for me.
 And today, I am sharing it with you!
-Aren’t you lucky? 😀

 What makes hard boiled eggs so difficult to peel?

-There are three tips to making easy peel hard boiled eggs:
+I have three tips for making easy-peel hard boiled eggs:

 - Use old eggs.
 Not so old that they’re past their “use by” date.
 But the closer it is to that date, the easier it will be to peel the cooked eggs.